se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 From [Armina Mkhitaryan on Medium](https://medium.com/sololearn/why-is-c-among-the-most-popular-programming-languages-in-the-world-ccf26824ffcb)

-Being powerful, flexible, and well-supported has meant C# has quickly become one of the most popular programming languages available.
+Being powerful, flexible, and well-supported enabled C# has quickly become one of the most popular programming languages available.
 Today, it is the 4th most popular programming language, with approximately 31% of all developers using it regularly.
 It is also the 3rd largest community on StackOverflow (which was built using C#) with more than 1.1 million topics.

 ### Job demand and opportunities